-Off-Site COVID-19 Testing Center at Finney County Fairgrounds starting April 20
+Off-site COVID-19 testing center at Finney County Fairgrounds starting April 20

 ~ Those who meet the testing criteria will be given an appointment time and instructions to drive through the off-site center to receive their testing.

-~ The off-site center has the capacity to test fifty (50) individuals by appointment each day.
+~ The off-site center has the capacity to test 50 individuals by appointment each day.

 Individuals without an appointment will be directed to leave the center, call the hotline for prescreening, and make an appointment if they meet the testing criteria.
 Tests will not be conducted without an appointment.